 - You pay the cost of return shipping

 - A combination of the two

-The right strategy for you will depend on your margins, as well as your expected return rate, but keep in mind that return rates can be high during gift-giving seasons.
+The right strategy for you will depend on your margins, as well as your expected return rate, but keep in mind that return rates can be high during the holidays.
 Whatever you decide, make sure that you communicate your return shipping information as clearly and prominently as you do your shipping rates—it’ll save you time and customer support effort if people do decide to initiate a return.

-Pay attention to the unboxing experience
+8. Pay attention to the unboxing experience

 After all the work required to successfully ship and fulfill your orders, you want to provide an equally great experience when customers finally get to open their package.
 With a bit of planning, you can create a stand-out unboxing experience that drives real business results.

 To encourage social shares, consider branded packaging and packaging inserts, a small gift, or a call-to-action asking people to share their experience.
 This can be as simple as a small business card (made with Shopify's business card maker) with your social handles, a hashtag, and a (polite!) request that they post on social media if they enjoy your products.

 Posts from happy customers are also some of the most valuable user-generated content available to you, but remember to secure permission before repurposing any content created by your customers.
 Asking for social shares is a great way to get some user-generated content to fill up your social feeds for the next few months.

 If you want to drive repeat business, consider adding samples of your other products or include a coupon code on your packing slip that encourages repeat orders, like free shipping on their next purchase or 10% off if they buy again.

 Knowing many of your purchases will be gifts can inform your strategy, too.
 For example, try including two coupons—one for the gift-giver and one for the recipient—as a way to potentially get two customers for the price of one.
 If you include samples, your products may end up in the hands of someone who would never have tried your product otherwise—that’s a win.